mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/addons/helmv2-to-v3-migration/index.md

 ## Upgrading Prometheus

-If you have the prometheus addon enabled and are upgrading it, you need to take additional steps to ensure it deploys successfully.
-You must delete the addon and then upgrade and deploy it.
+If you have the prometheus addon enabled, you must delete the addon before upgrading.

 Before you begin the upgrade, run the following command to delete the addon: